-In an effort to acknowledge some of our amazing volunteers who work tirelessly behind the scenes to offer support, education, and advocacy for the mothers in their area, the International Cesarean Awareness Network is pleased to announce Nicole Goddard as the August 2015 Volunteer of the Month.
+In an effort to acknowledge some of our amazing volunteers who work tirelessly behind the scenes to offer support, education, and advocacy for the mothers in their area, the International Cesarean Awareness Network is pleased to announce Elise Schultz as the April 2016 Volunteer of the Month.

 How long have you been an ICAN member?

 I joined ICAN in September 2013, a month after I attended my first meeting.
 Due to other commitments I first said no to becoming more involved in our local chapter.
 However, less than a year later I saw how much ICAN had helped others and was helping me on my emotional recovery and was convinced to join the chapter leadership team as a co-leader and Treasurer in July 2014.

 I first heard of ICAN right after my cesarean with my first child when a friend mentioned it as a resource for my recovery.
 I emailed the contact for the local chapter listed on the main website but got no response and realized the chapter was no longer active.
 So I followed the main ICAN FB page.
 When my son was 10 months old, several moms started chatting about their cesareans in a local FB group.
 They took the plunge and formed a local chapter.
 I remember going to the first meeting and being so thankful that I had found other women who had similar emotions with their cesarean.
 I have been forever grateful for the support ICAN has provided me through my miscarriages and my recent VBAC.